mayarabuzeid/apartmentWebTest/README.md

 5-backend will run on port 8080 , you can access the create api from postman using this url 'http://localhost:8080/apartments'

-6-edit , delete apis as implmented as well
+6-edit and delete APIs are implmented as well